 In Film Praha s.r.o. is a Prague based film production company producing both domestic and foreign audio-visual content, which is not only appealing to audiences, but which likewise artistically contributes to the world of cinema.
-In Film is proud to be the first and only company specialising in co-production of Czechoslovak feature films.

 Founded in 1993 by an experienced Slovak producer Rudolf Biermann, In Film has since produced over 40 films, including 4 Slovak and 2 Czech Entries for Academy Awards, and which were awarded a total of 33 Czech National Film Awards, 21 Slovak National Film Awards and 2 EFA Nominations.More